905 W. Mayfield Rd.

 Trinity Habitat for Humanity builds and rehabs homes in Johnson, Parker, Tarrant and Wise Counties.

-Founded in 1976 by Millard and Linda Fuller, Habitat for Humanity International has built more than 500,000 quality, affordable homes and has served over 2.5 million people worldwide.
+Founded in 1976 by Millard and Linda Fuller, Habitat for Humanity International has built, renovated, tepaired or improved more than 800,000 quality, affordable homes and has served over 4 million people worldwide.

 Habitat for Humanity volunteers, working hand-in-hand with the families they serve, build quality, affordable homes using donations of money and materials.
 Partner families, as our homebuyers are known, invest hundreds of hours of sweat equity in the construction of their homes.
 Once completed, they buy their homes, making monthly payments on an interest-free mortgage.
 Their house payments revolve back into Habitat’s work; a dollar invested in Habitat is a buck that never stops — it just keeps building.